 From the Dean's Desk

-A letter from Interim Dean Rider
+A letter from Interim Dean Basu

 Interim Dean, College of Humanities, Arts, Behavioral & Social Sciences.